Sanofi pegs US drug price rises to below healthcare inflation

 REUTERS: French drugmaker Sanofi has pledged to peg U.S. drug price rises to below healthcare inflation in a move that limits increases for any product this year to 5.4 percent, unless there are exceptional circumstances.

-The price promise goes one step beyond action taken by a number of other large pharmaceutical companies that have undertaken to keep price increases in 2017 below 10 percent.
+The price promise goes one step beyond action taken by a number of other large pharmaceutical companies that have undertaken to keep 2017 price increases below 10 percent.

-Drugmakers are under fire worldwide over prices, which have been fueled in recent years by a wave of new treatments for cancer and other serious conditions, some costing tens or hundreds of thousands of dollars per patient.
+Drugmakers are under fire worldwide over prices as a wave of new treatments for cancer and other serious conditions reach the market, some costing tens or hundreds of thousands of dollars per patient.

+The row is particularly fierce in the United States, where prices are higher than in Europe and where there have been highly publicised increases in some older products, such as Mylan's EpiPen for allergic reactions.

-"This complexity is undermining the reputation of an entire industry whose purpose is to make a positive change in patients’ lives," Sanofi Chief Executive Olivier Brandicourt said in a statement on the group's website announcing the pricing policy.
+"This complexity is undermining the reputation of an entire industry whose purpose is to make a positive change in patients’ lives," Sanofi Chief Executive Olivier Brandicourt said.

 Sanofi will take as its pricing benchmark the national health expenditures (NHE) growth projection, which is calculated by the Department of Health and Human Services and covers spending by all U.S. payers, including individuals.